anmol-fzr/better-auth-tanstack/README.md

 #### Optimistic example

 Optimistic example to update user's name with no loaders.
-Only sends a single HTTP request to `/api/auth/update-user`.
 Optimistically updates the user in the Tanstack Query cache instantly.
-Reverts on error.
+Revalidates on success, reverts on error.
 Uses the default setting for `optimisticMutate` (true) prop on `AuthQueryProvider`.

 Errors can be handled by showing an error Toast or throwing an error to an ErrorBoundary.
 We also support the Tanstack Query global error configuration: